 Advice and guidance is sought and implemented to meet the needs of pupils.
-All staff receive regular training for particular medical conditions e.g. diabetes and allergic reactions.
+All staff receive regular training for particular medical conditions e.g. diabetes and allergic reactions as necessary.
 Staff are also trained in intimate care.
 In addition, staff understand and implement the Medical Policy.

-The Inclusion Leader provides guidance to staff regarding the needs of pupils.
-Medical needs are taken very seriously at St White's and pupils are included in the SEND list if their medical issues are serious enough to warrant a My Plan.
+The SENCo provides guidance to staff regarding the needs of pupils.
+Medical needs are taken very seriously at St White's and pupils are included in the SEND list if their medical issues are serious enough to warrant a support plan, or My Plan.
 This enables the school to ensure that these pupils have their needs met effectively and ensures their safety.